GSA-TTS/identity-handbook/_articles/devops-scripts.md

 (Production access is required to use this tool.)

 Replace `YOUR_PHONE_NUMBER` with the number you would like to send to.
-Enter a 10 digit phone number.
-The script automatically adds the `+1` country code.

 ```bash
 aws-vault exec sms-prod-power -- ./bin/sms-me YOUR_PHONE_NUMBER